 There are a few ways to make sure you’re taking the best care of your clothing possible.
 The first as we’ve already discussed is to wash your clothing less often.
 Washing can be really hard on clothing, so when it is time to wash them, try using the delicate cycle with cold water to reduce wear and tear (cold water also saves energy since it doesn’t need to be heated.)

 Air drying your clothing is also a much gentler way to dry them than using the dryer.
 And if you are machine-washing and drying your clothes, always follow the washing instructions to ensure your clothing doesn’t get damaged in the process.

 Another way to care for your clothing is to make sure it’s stored properly.
 Hang items that need to be hung so that they don’t get wrinkled.
 Fold things like knitwear that could get misshapen or stretched when hung up.

-For any out-of-season clothing that is stored way, make sure it’s not stored anywhere that it could get wet or damaged, like a damp attic.
-Also try to keep moths away, as that’s a sure way to ruin your clothing!
+For any out-of-season clothing that is stored away, make sure it’s not kept anywhere that it could get wet or damaged, like a damp attic.
+Also try to keep moths away, as that’s a surefire way to ruin your clothing!

 3. Learn to mend and upcycle

 Mending clothing used to be a way of life for many people.
 But in the days of fast fashion and disposable clothing, the need and skills for mending seem to have slowly ebbed away.
 Cheap clothing these days isn’t made to last, and our first reaction when something has a hole or stain is to dispose of it in favour of something new.